 After working as a straightforward osteopath for a few years, Nick started to explore acupuncture in the form of Western Medical Acupuncture.
 He found the addition of acupuncture could transform his treatments, and now holds a post graduate diploma in Western Medical Acupuncture.

 Over the years Nick has developed his skills in the specialist area of diagnosis and treatment of recurrent headaches, migraines, facial pain and neck pain.
 Many people live in pain on an ongoing basis, taking large amounts of pain medication and other medication just to keep going - in so many cases there is an underlying musculoskeletal cause to the pain which needs to be found and fixed before recovery is possible.
 Nick really enjoys this work, and the results can be life-changing which he finds incredibly rewarding.

 What made Alex want to be an acupuncturist?

 Nick and Alex met a few weeks after Nick graduated as an osteopath, so she has been with him for much of his osteopathic development journey.
 She listened with interest for years as he mused about some of the intriguing acupuncture 'side-effects' people reported to him - improvements in sleep and digestion, reduced stress etc. In the past Alex had used acupuncture to treat things that were not resolved by normal medical routes and both of them felt that acupuncture had incredible potential.
-Alex was made redundant from her career in computer animation software when pregnant with their last child and Nick suggested she retrain as an osteopath, but she decided that she would rather learn how to harness some of the strengths of acupuncture by studying Classical Chinese Acupuncture, a particularly gentle, authentic and ancient system of acupuncture.
+Alex decided that she would like to learn how to harness some of the strengths of acupuncture by studying Classical Chinese Acupuncture, a particularly gentle, authentic and ancient system of acupuncture.

 What makes our teamwork so unique?